gislab-npo/gislab-doc/docs/installation/physical.rst

 .. rubric:: Enabling GIS.lab client on GIS.lab server

-By default, no client machines are allowed to boot from server.
+By default, no client machines are allowed to boot from GISlab server.
 To allow client machine, there are similar steps to steps described for :ref:`virtual <client-enabling-virtual>` mode.
-Simply run ``gislab-machines -a`` command on **GIS.lab server** and enable the client.
+Simply run ``gislab-machines`` command on **GIS.lab server** and enable the client.

 .. code:: sh

    sudo gislab-machines -a <MAC-address>

-.. tip:: Good way to collect ``MAC addresses`` of client machines is to plainly let them try to boot and than run following command to get list of denied MAC addresses on server.
+.. tip:: Good way to collect ``MAC addresses`` of client machines is to plainly let them try to boot and than run following command to get list of denied MAC addresses on GIS.lab server.

    .. code:: sh